 - 1. Children in families with annual incomes at or below 75% of the State Median Income (SMI) level are eligible for NC Pre-K services. - 2.
-Any age-eligible child who is a child of either of the following shall be eligible for the program, without regard to income: 1) an active duty member of the Armed Forces of the United States, including the North Carolina National Guard, State military forces or a reserve component of the Armed Forces, who was ordered to active duty by the proper authority within the last 18 months or is expected to be ordered within the next 18 months or 2) a member of the Armed Forces of the United States, including the North Carolina National Guard, State military forces or a reserve component of the Armed Forces, who was injured states or a reserve component of the Armed Forces, who was injured and/or is receiving military disability retirement or was killed while serving on active duty. - 3.
+Any age-eligible child who is a child of either of the following shall be eligible for the program, without regard to income: 1) an active duty member of the Armed Forces of the United States, including the North Carolina National Guard, State military forces or a reserve component of the Armed Forces, who was ordered to active duty by the proper authority within the last 18 months or is expected to be ordered within the next 18 months or 2) a member of the Armed Forces of the United States, including the North Carolina National Guard, State military forces or a reserve component of the Armed Forces, who was injured and/or is receiving military disability retirement or was killed while serving on active duty. - 3.
 NC Pre-K Programs are strongly encouraged to serve any age eligible child whose family is experiencing homelessness.